Disease Spread From Mice to Humans Through Droppings

 Ways Rodents Transmit Disease:

-One of the most common ways humans get infected by rodent-related diseases is through contact with feces, urine, and saliva.
-Rodent feces, also known as droppings, can be a severe threat, especially if handled by an inexperienced individual.
-Droppings can spread bacteria and can contaminate food and even the air.
-If you try to clean up dry droppings on your own, chances are you’ll stir them up, allowing for the diseases to become airborne.
+If you attempt to clean up dry droppings on your own, you will likely stir them up, allowing for the diseases to become airborne.
 This increases the chances of getting sick from mouse droppings substantially.
 Once airborne, these diseases can spread rapidly and can become hazardous for everyone in the immediate vicinity.

 If you identify droppings in your home, never attempt to clean them without proper protective equipment.
 It is highly recommended to contact a professional biohazard cleanup service to remove the risk of airborne contamination.